 Wondering what to pack for travelling Africa overland?
-In 2018, we spent 101 days traversing the sub-Saharan continent in a Land Rover Defender, with our two young boys (aged 2 and 4).
+In 2018, we spent 101 days overlanding Africa in a Land Rover Defender, with our two young boys (aged 2 and 4).
 Although we were self-driving, we didn’t want the Land Rover to be stuffed full with anything and everything.
 This was our home for a few months and we wanted to ensure we weren’t playing Jenga every time we needed fresh undies or a tin of beans.
 Plus, a large fridge running off a second battery took up a considerable space in the boot.
 We aimed to pack light and were very strict on what we took with us.

 I’ve compiled this comprehensive Africa packing list for an any families planning to do a similar trip to us, or are perhaps curious as to what we took with us.
 Some of the gear listed below could possibly be purchased along the way.
 GAME supermarket, found in a few large towns across Southern Africa (Lusaka in Zambia, Blantyre in Malawi, Maputo in Mozambique for instance), stocks basic camping equipment.
 It’s definitely easier to have everything sorted before you hit the road, but knowing there are occasional shops en-route provides peace of mind in case anything needs replacing; your kit will get some serious use and must be robust for long term travel.

 Expect to hand-wash your clothes as washing machines are few and far between.
 Don’t forget to pack washing detergent.

 Underwear (pack more than you usually would to cut down amount of hand-washing)

 Shorts and quick-drying hiking trousers (parents one of each, kids had 4 shorts each and a pair of tracksuit bottoms)

 Long light trousers and long-sleeved t-shirt to protect from mosquitoes in evening